wonsunahn/CS1632_Summer2021/exercises/1/README.md

 count towards your grade.
 It's there only for feedback purposes and help you do Deliverable 1 better.
 This applies to all future exercises.

-Please use the ReportTemplate.docx file provided in this directory to write your report.
+Please use the [ReportTemplate.docx](ReportTemplate.docx) file provided in this directory to write your report.
 If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
-A PDF version of the file is at ReportTemplate.pdf.
+A PDF version of the file is at [ReportTemplate.pdf](ReportTemplate.pdf).
 Please make sure that the traceability matrix, test cases, and defects are on seperate pages.
 You will be submitting to GradeScope in PDF format.
-When you submit, you will be asked to assign pages in the PDF file to each rubric item: 1.
-Traceability Matrix, 2.
+When you submit, you will be asked to assign pages in the PDF file to each rubric item:
+1. Traceability Matrix, 2.
 Test Cases, and 3.
 Defects.

 Each pairwise group shall do *one* submission to GradeScope to the **Exercise 1** link, by *one member* of the group.
 The submitting member shall press the